charmoniumQ/PROBE/docs/benchmark_suite/README.md

    Computational science inquiries often involve changing some code and re-executing the workflows (e.g., testing different clustering algorithms).
    In these cases, the user has to keep track of what parts of the code they changed, and which processes have to be re-executed.
    However, an automated system could read the computational provenance graphs produced by previous executions, look at what parts of the code changed, and safely decide what processes need to be re-executed.
-   The dependency graph would be automatically deduced, leaving less chance for dependency misspecification, unlike Make and CMake, which require the user to manually specify a dependency graph.
+   Unlike Make and CMake, which require the user to manually specify a dependency graph, a provenance-enabled approach could be automatic, mitigating the chance for a dependency misspecification [_text updated_]{style=red}.

 3. **Comprehension**.
    Provenance helps the user understand and document workflows and workflow results.